andykhoi/yahtzee/README.md

-Simple game of Yahtzee created in C, compile with gcc and run executable
+Game of Yahtzee created in C, compile with gcc and run executable